-What do you think about the idea of unplugging for a weekend?
+What do you think about the idea of digital detox for a weekend?
 Don’t you want to disconnect yourself from the continuous email, WhatsApp, and Facebook notifications, and escape to a peaceful world?
 These notifications come anytime, disturbing our mental balance day and night, right?
 Don’t you crave for a weekend where you don’t want to click and upload Instagram perfect shots, and just be at your ease?

 Let’s escape to a quaint Himalayan village for a weekend over a Digital Detox Retreat, and soak ourselves in the magnificence of nature.
 Break up with the digital life and spend some meaningful time in connecting with the real world.
 Unplugging doesn’t only give some rest to the eyes and brain, but it’s also a much-needed way to reconnect with ourselves and think over the things which has been sitting in our subconscious mind for weeks or months.
 During Digital Detoxification, we go through an uninterrupted process where our mind gets time to relax, heal, and introspect.
 It also helps in restoring a balance between online and offline in long term.